Taking care of business.

 - And, who can you trust to make the right medical decisions for you should you ever become unable to make them for yourself?

-- Step two: Write your will.
+- Write your will.

 You need a will long before your golden years.
 A will allows you to have a say in who gets what, should something unexpectedly happen to you.
 It also serves as the best place to name your children’s guardians.
 If you die without a will, this could prove to be very troublesome and costly to your family.
 Either meet with an attorney to draw up a will or use one of the many online offerings.